HoloLabInc/HoloLabDnnPackages/packages/jp.co.hololab.dnn.depthestimation/Documentation/README.md

 ## How To Build

+> [!NOTE]
+> This setting is automatically by editor extension when importing jp.co.hololab.dnn.base package.

 This package depend on BaseModel/PreProcess shader of jp.co.hololab.dnn.base.
 Please add BaseModel/PreProcess shader to Always Included Shaders before building your application.
-This setting is automatically by editor extension when importing jp.co.hololab.dnn.base package.

 1. [Edit]>[Project Settings]
 2. [Graphics]>[Always Included Shaders]